 The ballgame was a significant ritual in dozens of pre-Hispanic cultures, especially in Mexico and Central America.
 The Ballgame Court at Chichén Itzá is the largest in Mesoamerica, with tall walls and a surprising acoustic effect that contributes to its legend.

 The Caracol Building

 This iconic Chichén Itzá building was an astronomical observatory.
-The stars movement was essential for the ancient Mayans in many areas, including architecture.
+The stars movement was assential for the ancient inhabitants in many areas, including architecture.
 El Caracol has a rectangular platform and an open dome where astronomers watched the Venus translation throughout the year.

 The Sacred Cenote

 It is an open cenote that has almost 200 ft (60 m) width and was considered the main entrance to the underworld, called Xibalbá.
 There is archaeological evidence of sacrifices performed in here since the discovery of pottery pieces, human bones, and gold pieces.

 The Temple of the Warriors and the Thousand Columns Complex

 They are next to the Pyramid of Kukulcan.
 The Temple of the Warriors has atop the famous Chac Mool statue.
 The Thousand Columns Complex has hundreds of carved in stone structures that held an enormous roof with a system to capture rainwater.